Robust Equilibria in Concurrent Games: Deviator Game

 \section{Deviator Game}

+We now turn to the case of non-randomised strategies.
 In order to obtain simple algorithms for the robustness problem, we use a correspondence with zero-sum two-players game.
-The concept of winning strategy has been well studied in computer science and we can make use of existing algorithms.
+Winning strategies has been well studied in computer science and we can make use of existing algorithms.
 We present the deviator game, which is a transformation of multiplayer game into a turn-based zero-sum game, such that there are strong links between robust equilibria in the first one and winning strategies in the second one.
-This is formalized in Thm.~\ref{thm:dev-correct}.
-We begin by defining deviators.
+This is formalised in Thm.~\ref{thm:dev-correct}.
+Note that the proofs of this section are independent from the type of objectives we consider, and the result could be extended beyond mean-payoff objectives.